young-sudo/deepnet-cookbook/README.md

 *by Younginn Park*

-Repository contains solutions for some selected Deep Neural Network architecture tasks using **PyTorch** and optimized for running in the Google Colab environment.
+Repository contains solutions for selected Deep Neural Network architecture optimization tasks using **PyTorch** and fine-tuned for running in the Google Colab environment.

-The implemented solutions were a part of the Deep Neural Network course at the University of Warsaw 2024/25, where they achieved a top 10% class ranking for performance.
+The implemented solutions were a part of the Deep Neural Network course at the University of Warsaw 2024/25, where they achieved a **top 10% class ranking** for performance.

 Projects include methods, proposed in the latest publications, with a potential for improving existing models:
 1. **Proximal Backpropagation ([ProxyProp](https://arxiv.org/abs/1706.04638))** - modification for the backpropagation algorithm by taking implicit instead of explicit gradient steps to update the network parameters during neural network training.